 The Golden Gate is a one-mile-wide (1.6 km) strait connecting San Francisco Bay and the Pacific Ocean.
 The bridge spanning this straight is called the “Golden Gate Bridge.”
 It connects the northern tip of the San Francisco Peninsula with Marin County.

-The Golden Gate Bridge is a suspension bridge, just as for example the iconic Brooklyn Bridge in New York, which was the world’s first steel-wire suspension bridge.
+The Golden Gate Bridge is a suspension bridge, just as the iconic Brooklyn Bridge in New York, which was the world’s first steel-wire suspension bridge.
 At the time of its opening in 1937, it was the longest suspension bridge in the world and held this title until 1964.
 It has a main span of 4,200 feet (1,280 m) and a total height of 746 feet (227 m).

 The Golden Gate Bridge is more than merely a bridge, it has become a symbol of not just San Francisco but the entire United States and is arguably the most recognized bridge in the world.